nim-lang/Nim/doc/manual.md

 `typedesc` acts as a generic type.
 For instance, the type of the symbol `int` is `typedesc[int]`.
-Just like with regular generic types, when the generic param is omitted, `typedesc` denotes the type class of all types.
+Just like with regular generic types, when the generic parameter is omitted, `typedesc` denotes the type class of all types.
 As a syntactic convenience, one can also use `typedesc` as a modifier.

-Procs featuring `typedesc` params are considered implicitly generic.
+Procs featuring `typedesc` parameters are considered implicitly generic.
-They will be instantiated for each unique combination of supplied types, and within the body of the proc, the name of each param will refer to the bound concrete type:
+They will be instantiated for each unique combination of supplied types, and within the body of the proc, the name of each parameter will refer to the bound concrete type:

   ```nim